michaelthatsit/mod/57-68mm ball (50-60mm with spacers)/insert/README.md

 # Insert

+> The [50-57mm version](https://github.com/adept-anyball/mod/tree/master/50-57mm%20ball%20(in%20progress)) has this baked into the model itself, as well as spacers.
+Consider printing it instead.

 A little part just for aesthetics, if you aren't planning to use ≥57mm balls. \
 Supposed to be carefully glued in like this: